 You are out shopping one night in an area with lots of pedestrian traffic, bars, restaurants, and stores.
-A drunken man approaches you and engages you in an argument, walking away after taking a swing at you (that didn’t connect).
+A drunken man approaches you and engages you in an argument, walking away after taking a swing (that didn’t connect) at you.
 The drunk reappears about 15 minutes later.
 He apologizes for his conduct and extends his hand to shake.
 Do you take his hand or refuse to shake?

 This situation happened to a man in Northern Ireland.
 When he took the drunk man’s hand, the drunk pulled him closer and stabbed him two times in the chest.
 How do you handle a situation where an unknown and potentially dangerous man extends his hand to shake?

 Often, criminals will play on “good” people’s desires to be friendly and polite by luring them in close with a handshake.
 Once the victim shakes hands, he is close enough for an attack and has one of his hands (usually his dominant one) tied up.
 It’s a bad spot to be in.